nspcc-dev/neofs-node/cmd/neofs-adm/docs/deploy.md

     Password: "hunter2"
 ```

-Then launch consensus node.
+Then, launch consensus node.
 They should connect to each other and start
 producing blocks in consensus.
 You might want to deploy additional RPC
 nodes at this stage because Storage nodes should be connected to the chain too.
-It is not recommended to use consensus node as RPC node due to security policies
+It is not recommended to use consensus node as an RPC node due to security policies
 and possible overload issues.

 ## Step 3: Initialize side chain